Family sues Royal Caribbean after mom fell to her death during Taylor Swift cruise

-Heartbroken family sues Royal Caribbean after mom died while ‘drunkingly’ falling overboard on Taylor Swift-themed cruise
+Heartbroken family sues Royal Caribbean after mom died while ‘drunkenly’ falling overboard on Taylor Swift-themed cruise

 Klewin says that her mother was given seven drinks over six hours, despite being visibly intoxicated